ryannnsevidal/duplicate-photo/README.md

 The idea is if the threshold is reached, then every other duplicate photo that is within the threshhold besides the base photo to be deleted.

+# What the API is looking for

+For the method of hashing the metadata, we are using the perceptual hash, utilizing the similar photo structure.
+Because the photos aren't encrypted, we are going to assume that most of the pictures have similar metrics that can be quantified with a vector matricie.

 # High Level Design
 The workflow of the project is as followed

 # Work in progress
 Currently working on